gracesominl/gracesominl.github.io/index.md

 </ul>

 <p>
-I have always been hopeful about the power of discourse...
+I have always been hopeful about the power of discourse.
+We all live in different worlds of our own, but through language -- spoken, written, embodied, or encoded -- I believe us humans can make our realities legible to one another.
+If you wish to share your side of the world, feel free to reach out to me.
 Let's kickstart another ₊⊹smol‧₊˚ yet precious discourse.
 </p>

 <!-- Spacer -->